Calls to Action in Writing: A Comprehensive Guide

 This doesn’t mean reinventing the wheel, though; many effective pages use the simple structure of an H1 title, marketing copy that contains H2 headings to guide the reader, and a CTA at the end, with a form where appropriate.
 This layout appears on the web over and over because it works.

 Placing the CTA at the end of content is a natural choice, but make sure it doesn’t get lost when your readers scroll.
 If they never reach the CTA, they can’t possibly click on it.
-Test for this issue when you have a CTA that follows best practices but still performs poorly compared to your other offers.
+Test for this issue when you have a call to action in writing that follows best practices but still performs poorly compared to your other offers.

 If you use social media, not adding CTAs to your brand’s Facebook page is a missed opportunity.
 It’s not too complicated to learn how to write a call to action for your page.
 Just visit your business page and click the button to “Create a Call to Action.”
 Fill in the link and appropriate information and click “Create” for an instant offer you can delete, update or edit at any time.
-Instagram users can currently add certain types of CTAs to business pages, such as “Start Order,” “Book Tickets” and “Get Directions.
+Instagram users can currently add certain types of CTAs to business pages, such as “Start Order,” “Book Tickets” and “Get Directions.”